BertMacklin87/SQL-agent-training/CHATBOT-INSTRUCTIONS.md

 ```
 Please read my SQL knowledge base at github.com/BertMacklin87/SQL-agent-training
 before helping with this query.
 Start by reading AI-AGENT-START-HERE.md for
-navigation, then follow the decision tree to find relevant sections.
-Also
+navigation, then KANSAS-CITY-DEFAULTS.md for station filtering (ALWAYS use
+Sta3n = 589 unless specified otherwise).
+Also review HIPAA-SAFETY-PROTOCOL.md
-review HIPAA-SAFETY-PROTOCOL.md for data protection requirements and
+for data protection requirements and AI-LEARNING-SYSTEM.md for how to save
-AI-LEARNING-SYSTEM.md for how to save new discoveries.
+new discoveries.
 ```

 ### **🤖 For AI Learning Projects:**